denizkenankilic/computerVision-convert-format/README.md

 # computerVision-convert-format
-Script to Convert the Format of Images
+Script to Convert the Format of Images in a Folder